 Overall, porch railings can add a touch of modern simplicity or traditional authenticity to your home’s exterior.
 Making your front porch railings work for your home rather than against it is another key to curb appeal greatness!

 Railings are just one aspect of curb appeal.
-If you need help pairing front porch railing ideas with other design elements, contact brick&batten.
+If you need help pairing front porch railing ideas with other design elements, partner with brick&batten on a virtual exterior design.
 Our designers are always on standby, ready to help you achieve the unthinkable on your home exterior project.
+Get started today.